 A billing system is the system(s) you use to generate and issue invoices to customers and track and collect payments.
 This could be a third-party system such as Stripe or Reculy, your custom-built solution, or a set of manual processes.
-Each system is added, configured, and managed as a source in Data Platform.
+Add and import data from each billing system as a source.
 Each ChartMogul account supports up to 100 individual sources.

 Supported Billing System — ChartMogul has out-of-the-box integrations with leading billing system software providers, which we refer to as our supported billing systems.
 Connect them to ChartMogul without writing a single line of code and keep your metrics up-to-date automatically.

-Custom Data Source — To import data from a billing system for which a supported integration doesn’t yet exist, ChartMogul offers custom data sources.
-You may need to format your data in specific ways before importing it into ChartMogul using our API, CSV, or directly within the app.
+Custom Source — To import data from a billing system for which a supported integration doesn’t yet exist, ChartMogul offers custom sources.
+You may need to format your data in specific ways before importing it into ChartMogul using our API, CSV, as a manual subscription, or directly within the app.

 The building blocks of subscription data

 It’s important to understand how ChartMogul uses your billing data to generate subscriptions and calculate metrics.
 Here’s an overview of each of the types of data needed.
 These datasets must be in the same source to accurately calculate metrics:

-Customer data must include the name and unique ID of companies or consumers with a current or past relationship with your business.
+Customer data must include the unique external ID of companies or consumers with a potential, current, or past relationship with your business.

 Plan data must include the name, unique ID, and frequency of the product/services (or sets thereof) you offer on a subscription (recurring) basis.